Do you know how often you should be passing a number 2? Learn more about healthy toilet habits and how to regulate your digestion.

 So, how often should you poop:

 Well, at least once a day, maybe 2 times.
-That is the ideal amount for healthy digestion and a proper function gastrointestinal tract.
-Check out the Bristol Stool Chart to gauge where you sit – ideally we want a Type 4 for your Number 2’s.
+That is the ideal amount for healthy digestion and proper function gastrointestinal tract.
+Check out the Bristol Stool Chart to gauge where you sit – ideally, we want a Type 4 for your Number 2’s.

 The official medical definition of constipation is:

 “The passage of infrequent or hard stools with straining – bowel frequency < 3 times/wk”

 That means if you pass less than 3 stools a week you are considered constipated.
 As a naturopath I would consider anyone who is missing every other day constipated as well.
 If this is you then you’ll be experiencing bloating, pain, feelings of heaviness, and perhaps some nausea.
 You’ll most likely also have sensitivities to certain foods, perhaps skin breakouts and rashes and generally feel kinda MEH.